 The wait to have your name selected from the Section 8 waiting list cannot be anticipated at this time.
 It will be selected if you meet the above preferences, meet the income limits listed below, and you are registered on the Section 8 waiting list.
 Names within each preference are selected based on the date and time of registration.

-The wait for Public Housing may be shorter, depending upon vacancies.
-The public housing program has the same preferences with additional requirements for credit and landlord references.
+The wait on the other waiting list (ie: Regional, Casa San Miguel, El Solano, etc) may be shorter depending upon vacancies.
+Each of these waiting list will have some of the same preferences with additional requirements for credit and landlord references.

 If you need affordable housing while you wait for assistance, please see our Affordable Housing page.
 If you need emergency assistance please see our resources page.